 People are happy with the highly effective care and support they receive at the service.
 The process for admitting new people into the service is well-planned.
 Personal plans are person-centred, detailed and contain all the information required to enable care staff to meet the needs of people.
-A care worker told us 'The care plans are great.
-There is enough in there to get to know the guys and how to support them'.
+A member of care staff told us the care plans detail '...how best to support people and what we can do if people feel agitated.
+They are really informative."
 People's wishes of how their support should be provided are clearly documented.
 Plans are written with people supported by the service.
 Plans are reviewed in a timely manner and consider whether people's personal outcomes and progress to independence are being met.
-We also heard and read that the service provides enhanced support for people when they require it.

 A small team of highly motivated and committed care workers are employed at the service, which allows people to develop strong relationships with care staff.
 They are knowledgeable about the people in their care and are empathic and patient in their approach.
-We saw care staff understand and anticipate people's changing care and support needs.
+We saw care staff understand and anticipate people's changing care and support needs and are attuned to changes in their well-being.
+People have freedom to choose what to do with their days and are supported to access individual or group activities of their choosing.
 People are supported towards increasing independence through exercising choice and working on daily goals.
-A person using the service said 'They have helped me.
-I am ready to move on now'.
+A person using the service told us, "They do try to help me I know that."